yufeizhao/yufeizhao.github.io/a34/index.md

 The Putnam Competition is an annual mathematics contest for undergraduates in the USA and Canada.
 This year it will be held **Saturday, December 3, 2022**.

 All registered students will be required to participate in the Putnam competition.
-Registration information will be announced later in the semester.
+Students should self-register on the official Putnam website.

 Seminar participants are selected through the First-year Advising Selection process.
 Unfortunately I cannot add additional students.